openmediavault/openmediavault-docs/howitworks.rst

 Write
 ----
 A user can do a simple task as to create a shared folder or change some settings in a service section.
-Whenever the user hits the save button, all fields from the section are submitted from the frontend via rpc to the internal database in config.xml, even the ones that are not changed.
-This is similar on what happens when reading values the method here is named differently when saving: ``setSettings``.
+Whenever the user hits the save button, all fields from the section are submitted from the frontend via rpc to the internal database in :file:`config.xml`, even the ones that are not changed.
+This is similar on what happens when reading values the method here is named differently when saving: :code:`setSettings`.

-Stopping here, you can examine by yourself config.xml in terminal and see all the new stored values, what follows is that usually a yellow button will appear to indicate you need to apply changes.
+Stopping here, you can examine by yourself :file:`config.xml` in terminal and see all the new stored values, what follows is that usually a yellow button will appear to indicate you need to apply changes.
 The yellow button happens for one reason only: the dirtymodules.json file.

 So the save button does two things actually, sends information to config.xml and what is called mark the relevant module as dirty.
 As en example: Making a change in general samba or its shares will create a dirtymodules file like this: